math-a3k/django-ai/docs/apps/examples.rst

 UserInfo Model
 ==============

 This is a generated Model that mimics information about the users of a Django project.
-It is a common pattern for many web applications, to record metrics about the usage of the application to identify patterns besides the information of the user available.
+It is common for many web applications to record metrics about the usage of the application to identify patterns besides the information of the user available.
 It will provide data for the statistical modelling.

-It is populated in the following way:
+It is mainly populated in the following way:

 .. autofunction:: examples.migrations.0003_populate_userinfo.populate_userinfos